National Junior Vice President

 In her spare time Brenda enjoys crafting, bringing life back to old furniture, learning about the past and interacting with veterans.
 She is a Life Member of the National Home for Children and a member of Military Order of the Cootie Auxiliary (MOCA), the Fleet Reserve, the Hawk Point Boosters Club and the Daniel Boone Area Retired Teachers Program.

-Brenda and husband Wayne’s family includes five adult children, seventeen grandchildren, seventeen great-grandchildren and two great-great grandchildren.
+Brenda and husband Wayne’s family includes five adult children, 17 grandchildren, 17 great-grandchildren and two great-great grandchildren.